A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Discussion

-The $V$ band distance modulus is fixed to be $(m-M)_V= 11.2$, so that we have only one freedom, that is, shifting the model light curves back and forth horizontally.
+The $V$-band distance modulus is fixed to be $(m-M)_V= 11.2$, so that we have only one degree of freedom, that is, shifting the model light curves back and forth horizontally.
 In the figure, we fit our three (total $V$) model light curves with the optical maximum.
-The model light curve labeled TOTAL reasonably follows the visual and $V$ data of V382 Vel in an early phase (up to $\sim 30$ days after optical maximum).
+The model light curve labeled TOTAL reasonably follows the visual and $V$ data of V382 Vel in an early phase (up to $\sim 30$ days after the optical maximum).
 After that, the model light curve deviates downward largely from the visual and $V$ data.
-This is because strong emission lines such as [\ion{O}{3}] significantly contribute to the $V$ band flux as already discussed in section \ref{model_fitting_v1974_cyg_wd_mass}.
-Thus, the continuum flux of the nova is decreasing almost along with the model light curve.
-Therefore, we adopt the 1.2 $M_\sun$ as a best fit one among the three model light curves.
+This is because strong emission lines such as [\ion{O}{3}] significantly contribute to the $V$-band flux as already discussed in section \ref{model_fitting_v1974_cyg_wd_mass}.
+Thus, the continuum flux of the nova decreases almost along with the model light curve.
+Therefore, we adopt the 1.2 $M_\sun$ as the best-fit one among the three model light curves.

-The optically thick wind of this 1.2 $M_\sun$ WD model ends at $t\sim 95$ days after optical maximum.
-The hydrogen shell burning stops at $t\sim 190$ days after optical maximum.
-These features are broadly consistent with the decay of supersoft X-ray phase observed with {\it BeppoSAX} \citep{ori02pg}.
+The optically thick wind of this 1.2 $M_\sun$ WD model ends at $t\sim 95$ days after the optical maximum.
+The hydrogen shell burning stops at $t\sim 190$ days after the optical maximum.
+These features are broadly consistent with the decay of supersoft X-ray phase observed with BeppoSAX \citep{ori02pg}.
 See \citet{hac16k} for more details.

-\subsubsection{shock formation outside the photosphere}
+\subsubsection{Shock Formation outside the Photosphere}